pliptor/tiny-dnn/README.md

 # Fork of **tiny-dnn**

-## Please follow the link below for the upstream project
+##  Please follow the link below for the upstream project if you are looking for tiny-dnn

 http://github.com/tiny-dnn/tiny-dnn/